pytorch/pytorch/aten/README.md

 std::cout << dispatch<sum_op>(a.type(),a) << " == " << a.sum() << std::endl;
 ```

-### Efficient access to template elements
+### Efficient access to tensor elements

-When using Tensor-wide operations, the cost of dynamic dispatch is very small.
+When using Tensor-wide operations, the relative cost of dynamic dispatch is very small.
-However, there are cases, especially in your own kernels, where efficient element-wise access is needed.
+However, there are cases, especially in your own kernels, where efficient element-wise access is needed,
+and the cost of dynamic dispatch inside the element-wise loop is very high.
 ATen provides _accessors_ that are created with a single dynamic check that a Tensor is the type and number of
 dimensions.
 Accessors then expose an API for accessing the Tensor elements efficiently: